microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Update-MgDirectoryCustomSecurityAttributeDefinition.md

 `ALLOWEDVALUES <IMicrosoftGraphAllowedValue[]>`: Values that are predefined for this custom security attribute.
 This navigation property is not returned by default and must be specified in an $expand query.
 For example, /directory/customSecurityAttributeDefinitions$expand=allowedValues.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsActive <Boolean?>]`: Indicates whether the predefined value is active or deactivated.
-If set to false, this predefined value cannot be assigned to any additional supported directory objects.
+If set to false, this predefined value can't be assigned to any other supported directory objects.

 `BODYPARAMETER <IMicrosoftGraphCustomSecurityAttributeDefinition>`: customSecurityAttributeDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AllowedValues <IMicrosoftGraphAllowedValue[]>]`: Values that are predefined for this custom security attribute.
 This navigation property is not returned by default and must be specified in an $expand query.
 For example, /directory/customSecurityAttributeDefinitions?$expand=allowedValues.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[IsActive <Boolean?>]`: Indicates whether the predefined value is active or deactivated.
-If set to false, this predefined value cannot be assigned to any additional supported directory objects.
+If set to false, this predefined value can't be assigned to any other supported directory objects.
   - `[AttributeSet <String>]`: Name of the attribute set.
 Case insensitive.
   - `[Description <String>]`: Description of the custom security attribute.
 Can be up to 128 characters long and include Unicode characters.
 Can be changed later.
   - `[IsCollection <Boolean?>]`: Indicates whether multiple values can be assigned to the custom security attribute.
 Cannot be changed later.
 If type is set to Boolean, isCollection cannot be set to true.